SaburoZ/Sudoku-Generator/README.md

 - Randomly generated Sudoku puzzles with sizes ranging from 5 to 10.
 - Interactive GUI for user input with feedback on correctness.
 - Streak tracking for horizontal and vertical sequences of correct entries.
-- Visual indicators for correct (black) and incorrect (light red) answers.
+- Visual indicators for correct (black), (light red) for incorrect answers and (light blue) for blanks.
 - Completion message displayed upon solving the puzzle.

 ## Technologies Used